Refugees from Ukraine

 Life-threatening complaint?
 Call 112.
 Or go to the Diakonessenhuis hospital (24/7): Burg.
 Fockema Andreaelaan 60, Utrecht.
 For any other visit to a hospital or a specialist, first go to a GP for a referral.
 Also watch the video This is how emergency care works in the Netherlands.

-Find a GP in your area via Zorgkaart Nederland (only in Dutch) and call them.
-Also watch the video This is how GP care works in the Netherlands.
+If you are staying with a host family, find a GP in your area via Zorgkaart Nederland (only in Dutch) and give them a call.
+Watch the video about visiting the GP in the Netherlands.

 Mental Health